alikariminik/My-Gov-Milestone-Project-3/README.md

 I used the font 'Poppins', with 'sans-serif' as the fallback, for the Cabinet Members role title and also on the cabinet members profile card as I thought this font had a strong and important look relative to the other fonts used.
 The information characterised within this font are considered to be the key information on the cabinet members i.e. their role, bio, and recent voting records.
 'Poppins' was obtained from Google Fonts.

 I used the font 'Catamaran', with 'sans-serif' as the fallback, for the Cabinet Members' Name as when trialling different fonts between the Role Title ('Poppins') and Constituency ('Lora') this font looked neat and clear.
 I also used for the titles and text on the forms as it again gave a clear and tidy visual.
-On the Delete_Minister Form, the weight is increased in conjunction with the different coloured background to warn the that this is the delete form to avoid accidental deletions of data.
+On the Delete_Minister Form, the weight is increased in conjunction with the different coloured background to warn the user that this is the delete form to avoid accidental deletions of data.
 'Catamaran' was obtained from Google Fonts.

 I used the font 'lora', with 'sans-serif' as the fallback, for the cabinet members constituency as I felt this gave a softer and less prominent look than the fonts for their name and role.
 This is intentional as the constituency took less precedence over the cabinet position.
 'Lora' was obtained from Google Fonts.